Florida’s Super-Rich Evacuate Their Art as Hurricane Ian Hits

 “We tell people to take a lot of photographs of your home and document what you have if you’re going to evacuate,” Tony Fabrizio, Senior Public Relations Coordinator for Pinellas County, told The Daily Beast.
 “If it’s really valuable art or jewelry, it’s good to have other documentation and take that with you.”

-Tampa-based artist Walter Matthews was working to hurricane-proof the retirement home where he works full time on Wednesday.
+On Wednesday, Tampa-based artist Walter Matthews was working to hurricane-proof the retirement home where he works full time.
 “My last few days have been focused on people and my cat, not art,” he told The Daily Beast.